 The Mount Sinai Center for Radiation Sciences Education at Stony Brook University is a two-year, full-time program that begins during the fall semester of the senior year at Stony Brook University in the Health Science major and continues through a 12-month clinical non-credit, non-degree certificate program at Mount Sinai Health System.
 The clinical certificate program starts in June and is completed the following June.
-Clinical certificate program's didactic mini-courses are held on Wednesday or Friday mornings.
+Clinical certificate program's didactic mini-courses will be scheduled throughout the year, taking place between 9am-5pm, Monday to Friday across Mount Sinai locations - schedule to be determined.
 Students are assigned to clinical rotations at various Mount Sinai Health System locations the remainder M-F, 9am-5pm.